You want to know how to stretch natural hair after washing?

 So get ready to learn girly!

-Because today's tutorial will show you a bunch of ideas about how to stretch natural hair after washing.
+Because today's tutorial will show you a bunch of ideas about how to stretch natural hair after washing THE RIGHT WAY!.

 Some naturals avoid heat like the plague, even the best blow dryers for kinky hair.